Getting Started

 6. Next Steps#

-- Authentication — Learn about OAuth and password management
+- Authentication — Login, invitations, provider credentials, and password management

 - Workspaces & Teams — Invite teammates and manage roles